Digital-IFCO/ifco-digital-training-dbt/docs/INSTALL_POETRY.md

     pip install poetry

-Install the dependencies in the root path of this Project  👇
+Install the dependencies in the root path of this Project.
+For that, please, clone the Github project  👇

     poetry install